vlstill/tedi/memory-models.md

 \label{fig:thin:deps}
 \end{figure}

+This problem is especially important for programming languages because of optimizations which often do not preserve syntactic dependencies.
+On the level of assembly languages or machine code, syntactic dependencies usually coincide with notion of dependencies as seen by the processor.
+For this reason, the thin air condition is well justified and practical if reasoning about instructions, but not when reasoning about high level code in a programming language.

-For this reason, out of thin air reads are not prohibited by the C11 and C++11 standards while these standards also state that implementations should not exhibit such behavior (which is in agreement with current hardware which does not exhibit out thin air reads).
+For example, out of thin air reads are not prohibited by the C11 and C++11 standards even though these standards also state that implementations should not exhibit such behaviors (which is in agreement with current hardware which does not exhibit out thin air reads).

 An alternative semantics that aims at avoiding semantical out of thin air reads while allowing optimizations is provided in \cite{relaxed_opt_semantics_no_thin}.
 This semantics is based on event structures \cite{event_structures} and therefore considers all runs of the program at once.
 For this reason it is not clear if it can be used for effective analysis of larger programs.